cair/GraphTsetlinMachine/README.md

 When a node receives a message, it adds the message to its properties.
 In this manner, the messages supplement the node properties with contextual information.

-### Logical Learning and Reasoning With Nested Clauses
+### Logical Reasoning With Nested Clauses

-The above message passing enables logical learning and reasoning with nested (deep) clauses.
+The above message passing enables logical reasoning with nested (deep) clauses.
 Use the Sequence Classification Demo to study this procedure step-by-step with a single clause $C:$

 <p align="center">
   <img width="70%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/SequenceClassificationInference.png">